Christoph Bach (actor)

 Christoph Bach (born 1975) is a German actor, living in Berlin.
 He was born in Reutlingen, and received his education at Universität der Künste in Berlin.

 Bach had notable roles in the TV miniseries Carlos and in the German film 15 Minuten Wahrheit.
-He portrayed Werner Heisenberg in the 2015 TV series The Heavy Water War and 2017 in German television series Charité German physician Paul Ehrlich.
+He portrayed Werner Heisenberg in the 2015 TV series The Heavy Water War and in 2017 in the German television series Charité German physician Paul Ehrlich.